Location icon Find your local

 This step is for dryer climates and times of the year.

 Whole home humidifiers come in a variety of configurations.
-There is the drum type, where a rotating foam pad dips itself in a standing tray of water, and air passes through the drum, transferring water into the air to create vapour.
-Next is the pad-style humidifier, where the pad is standing upright as water is trickled down over the pad while air passes over it, picking up the moisture and transferring it to the home.
-A step-up form of this model is the “power humidifier,” that works on the same principle, but this unit has its own fan to deliver a higher amount of air across the pad.
+With the drum type, a rotating foam pad dips itself in a standing tray of water, and air passes through the drum, transferring water into the air to create vapour.
+Next is the pad-style humidifier: where the pad is standing upright as water is trickled down over the pad while air passes over it, picking up the moisture and transferring it to the home.
+Another form of this model is the “power humidifier,” which works on the same principle, but this unit has its own fan to deliver a higher amount of air across the pad.
 This process is a more efficient use of the water.
 All the above can assist in maintaining healthy humidity levels in varying degrees of competency.

 Combating Too Much Humidity